Islamist militants in Pakistan kill six at oil and gas production site | Headlines

 Islamist militants stormed natural gas and oil production facilities in northwest Pakistan on Tuesday, killing four police and two private guards, police and the operator said.
 The attack by up to 50 militants took place at facilities run by MOL Pakistan Oil and Gas Company, a unit of Hungary's MOL, in Hangu district near the Afghan border, police official Irfan Khan said.

 Police said the militants targeted two wells, known as M-8 and M-10, with heavy weapons, including rocket-propelled grenades.
-No group has claimed responsibility.
+The Tehreek-e-Taliban Pakistan (TTP) - also known as the Pakistani Taliban - claimed responsibility for the attack.

 The company also said in its statement to Reuters that production from the wells had been temporarily shut down by remote access and they were now secured, pending completion of an on-site regulatory investigation.
 It said production from other wells continued and the incident had not affected MOL's production in Pakistan.